Euro edges down, dollar hovers around two-year high

 Investor sentiment also lifted when a U.S. government shutdown was averted by Congress' passage of spending legislation early on Saturday.

-"The mood in the financial markets is positive this morning after a U.S. shutdown was avoided with Congress passing a new budget bill," said Sydbank analysts in a note.
+"The mood in the financial markets is positive ... after a U.S. shutdown was avoided with Congress passing a new budget bill," said Sydbank analysts in a note.

 Shifting expectations around rate cuts have left the dollar index near Friday's two-year high of 108.54.